LucioFranco/blog/content/blog/announce-tonic-0-1.md

 either [`openssl`] or [`rustls`].
 The client provides load balancing, interceptors, timeouts, rate limiting, concurrency control and more!

-The library also boasts strong interoperability with [`grpc-go`] which contains tests for the majority of supported gRPC features.
-If you find a bug or would like to request a new feature please file an [issue]!
+Tonic also boasts strong interoperability and correctness.
+Every commit is checked that it passes the [gRPC interop test cases][interop-cases] against the [`grpc-go`] implementation.
+Hopefully, more languages can be added in the future.

 ### Features